Womens self defense workshops

 • Basic knife familiarity and handling principles

-• How to avoid weapon strikes when you are unarmed
+• Practice avoiding weapon lines when you are unarmed

 THE ROLE OF STRIKING